Pyrokahd/Fenecon-Solar-Dashboard/README.md

 4. save and close the file, restart the raspberry

-Interface is either wlan0 or eth0 depending on wifi or ethernet connection.
+Interface is either wlan0 or eth0 depending on wifi or ethernet connection. <br>
 Example:
 ```
 interface eth0